-Based on review of available data, the Health Plan considers intravenous (IV) infusion of anesthetics (e.g., ketamine or lidocaine) for the treatment of chronic pain, including, but not limited to chronic neuropathic pain, chronic daily headache, and fibromyalgia to be investigational.
+Based on review of available data, the Company considers intravenous (IV) infusion of anesthetics (e.g., ketamine or lidocaine) for the treatment of chronic pain, including, but not limited to chronic neuropathic pain, chronic daily headache, and fibromyalgia to be investigational.

-Based on review of available data, the Health Plan considers intravenous infusion (IV) of anesthetics (eg, ketamine or lidocaine) for the treatment of psychiatric disorders, including but not limited to depression and obsessive-compulsive disorder to be investigational.
+Based on review of available data, the Company considers intravenous infusion (IV) of anesthetics (eg, ketamine or lidocaine) for the treatment of psychiatric disorders, including but not limited to treatment-resistant depression and obsessive-compulsive disorder, and post-traumatic stress disorder, to be investigational.